xuechunL/cinemo-react/README.md

 This project is an evolution of the original PHP-based [Cinemo](https://github.com/Stephen0623/DWD_cw) movie recommendation web app, refactored with a modern tech stack.
 Currently in development, the focus is on building a robust system design using React, server-side rendering (SSR), Progressive Web App (PWA) capabilities, and other cutting-edge technologies.

+Visit the [live demo](https://cinemo-react.vercel.app) to explore the application.
+Please note that this is still a work in progress with ongoing development and improvements.

 ## UI Designs

 ### Landing Page